Frequently Asked Questions

 - Students can pay several ways, including by cash, credit card, and debit card.
 Starting October 1, 2015 Credit card payments will no longer be accepted in person at the enrollment centers due to changing regulations that affect Cuyahoga Community College.
 We will continue to accept cash and check payments.
 For your convenience, you can use any kiosk or student workstation on campus to make credit card payments.
 My Tri-C space online payment transactions are quick and convenient and can be done any time from an internet connected device.

-A 2.4 percent surcharge will continue to be applied to all credit and debit card payments.
+A 2.4 percent service fee will continue to be applied to all credit and debit card payments.
 Pay by cash, check or EFT to avoid the surcharge.
 A partial payment or a tuition payment plan is due about 6 weeks before the start of classes.

 I don’t live in Cuyahoga County.
 Can I still attend Tri-C?
 Does it cost the same amount?